Crossing (2008 film)

 Crossing (also known as Keurosing) is a 2008 South Korean film directed by Kim Tae-kyun.
 It was selected as South Korea's submission to the 81st Academy Awards for Best Foreign Language Film.
 The film follows the journey of a North Korean man as he illegally leaves the country to find medicine for his sick wife, portraying the many hardships of the average North Korean citizen.
 The film had 907,255 admissions in South Korea.

 The politics of North Korea in this film are left behind and are mainly in the background.
 Instead it concentrates more on the life of the average North Korean, such as the hardship in an impoverished state and the fear of getting caught and being persecuted in North Korea.
 Subtle themes include religion, which runs through the film, as Yong Soo hopes that his son comes back safely, as well as football which is a way in connecting the North Koreans to the outside world.

 Plot

 A North Korean father and husband decides to illegally cross into China to buy medicine for his pregnant wife, who is suffering from tuberculosis.
 Once he crosses into China, however, he realizes that it's not as easy as thought.
 He starts working as an illegal immigrant under the constant threat of capture by Chinese authorities and deportation back to North Korea.
-He eventually finds his way to South Korea by entering the German Embassy in China.
+He eventually finds his way to South Korea by entering the German Consulate-General in Shenyang, China.
 Meanwhile, his wife dies, leaving their son homeless and wandering trying to find a way back to his father.
 Scenes switch between those of the father who is outside North Korea trying to find medicine, and those of the son, who ends up homeless and tries to defect also.